The Various Alcohol & Drug Related Prohibitions and Suspensions

 - 30-day driving prohibition if it is the third time caught in the warn range within five years.

 If the ASD reads FAIL (If your breath sample contains a BAC of not less than 0.08), or if you refuse to provide a breath sample, police may:

 - Issue you a 'Notice of Prohibition' which will start immediately – removing your driving privileges for 90 days

-- Alternatively, you may be served an Administrative Driving Prohibition, and charged criminally under the Criminal Code of Canada for Impaired Driving.
+- Alternatively, you may be served an Administrative Driving Prohibition, and/or charged criminally under the Criminal Code of Canada for Impaired Driving.

 Immediate Roadside Prohibition Program

 Other Consequences: Vehicle impoundment is discretionary (decided at the roadside), for 3 and 7 day prohibitions.
 Vehicle impoundment is mandatory for 30 or 90-day Immediate Roadside Prohibitions (30-day impoundment period).
 Participation in the Ignition Interlock and Responsible Driver Program may be required for 30 and 90-day prohibitions.
 In addition, there are monetary penalties.

 Requesting a Review – see the Immediate Roadside Prohibitions (IRP) section on the Disputes, Appeals and Reviews page on this website.

 If police suspect you have consumed alcohol and had care or control of a motor vehicle within the preceding three hours, police may demand you provide a breath sample for testing on a breathalyser machine or a blood sample.
 If your breath or blood sample indicates BAC above 0.08, or if you refuse to provide a sample of your breath, police may issue you a 90-day ‘Notice of Driving Prohibition’ and may also charge you under the Criminal Code of Canada for impaired driving.

 For more information see: